barshaya/draw-and-guess-game/README.md

 # Create A Game
 log in with your username and wait for a Second Player.\
 When Second Player logged in the GAME START.\
-A Third Player or more cannot logged in
+A Third Player or more cannot logged in.

 # Game Start
 *****First Player start as the Drawer.***** \